pypp/letterboxd-services/README.md

 2. Open Chrome and go to **chrome://extensions**

+3. Turn on **Developer mode** checkbox in the top right-hand corner.

-3. Click the **Load unpacked extension** button and select the folder of the cloned repo.
+4. Click the **Load unpacked extension** button and select the folder of the cloned repo.

 ### Safari